Lonesome Pine Airport

 Lonesome Pine Airport (IATA: LNP, ICAO: KLNP, FAA LID: LNP) is a public airport located three miles (5 km) northeast of the central business district (CBD) of Wise, a town in Wise County, Virginia, United States.
 This general aviation airport covers 417 acre and has one runway.
 It was once served with commercial airline service on Appalachian Airlines.
-Currently, LNP plays host to an annual airshow, "Wings over Wise."
+Lonesome Pine had hosted events such as "Wings over Wise' and most recently "Let Freedom Ring".